NatachaGrim/Application-CLIP/README.md

 ## Data structure

 To ensure all the steps are clear, let's review the structure of the working folder and its naming constraints.
 Other files will be generated as the scripts are run.
-Here is the initial structure you need to adopt:
+Here is the initial structure:

 ```
 📁 CLIP-app
  ├─── 📁 app
  │     ├─── app.py
  │     ├─── config.py
+ │     ├─── 📁 models
+ │     ├─── 📁 routes
+ │     ├─── 📁 scripts
  │     ├─── 📁 static
- │     │     └─── 📁 project_name
- │     │           ├─── 📁 images
- │     │           │    ├─── 📁 subfoler_01
- │     │           │    ├─── 📁 subfolder_02
- │     │           │    └─── 📁 subfolder_...
- │     │           └─── 📁 ontology
- │     │                 └─── project_name_ontology.txt
  │     ├─── 📁 templates
- │     ├─── 📁 models
- │     ├─── 📁 utils
- │     ├─── 📁 routes
- │     └─── 📁 scripts
+ │     └─── 📁 utils
  ├─── 📁 clip_env
  ├─── launch_PowerShell
  ├─── launch_Bash